peterirlam/leavers-form/README.md

 # leavers-form
-When staff leave the organisation, this form takes all their details and automatically emails all managers who need notifying and then generates a populated thank you letter for the CEO
+When staff leave the organisation (Citizens Advice Lancashire West), this form takes all their details and automatically emails all managers who need notifying and then generates a populated thank you letter for the CEO!